2003-12-09 Wetland Monitoring Report1

 grass were found along the side of the existing basin in both months; reed canary grass made up

-~~ bluegrass,.dandelion, curly dock, yarrow, clover, and wood sorrel (Oxalis stt~icta).
+bluegrass, dandelion, curly dock, yarrow, clover, and wood sorrel (Oxalis su-icta).

 The adjacent areas consisted of about 45% reed canary grass on the side of the pre-existing

-dandelion, curly dock, annual ragweed, Kentucky bluegrass, yellow (oxtail (Setaria glauca), and
+dandelion, curly dock, annual ragweed, Kentucky bluegrass, yellow foxtail (Setaria glauca), ,and

 In June and July, minor trash was found within the basin.
 Chelsea Property Group, Inc. has been